EnvoProv/EnvoProv/REPORT.md

 This information will be helpful in accessing the machines for future use.

 The bot thus, makes life easier for user to automate the process to create and install the software required and in less amount of time than the manual process.

+The target audience we intend to cover with this bot can be a student who wants to go through less steps in creation, installation of softwares and mainitainance of any VM for academic purpose.
+It can also be used by a System Administrator, where he can request a sinlge VM on demand for his work or provision a cluster of VM based on demands of project for testing or new developemnt environment.

 ## Primary Features